averdonks/calculator/README.md

 # Project: Calculator

-## Description

-In this project, I created an browser calculator using HTML, CSS, and JavaScript.
+In this project, I created a browser calculator using HTML, CSS, and JavaScript.
 - Live preview: https://averdonks.github.io/calculator/

 ## Features